-- (1) It is unlawful for an advocate, in relation to taking any person as his pupil, to discriminate against a woman- - (a) in the arrangements which he makes for the purpose of determining whom he will take as his pupil; - (b) in respect of any terms on which he offers to take her as his pupil; or - (c) by refusing, or deliberately omitting, to take her as his pupil. - (2) It is unlawful for an advocate, in relation to a woman who is a pupil, to discriminate against her- - (a) in respect of any terms applicable to her as a pupil; - (b) in the opportunities for training, or gaining experience, which are afforded or denied to her;
+- (1) It is unlawful for an advocate, in relation to taking any person as his pupil, to discriminate against a woman- - (a) in the arrangements which he makes for the purpose of determining whom he will take as his pupil; - (b) in respect of any terms on which he offers to take her as his pupil; or - (c) by refusing, or deliberately omitting, to take her as his pupil. - (2) It is unlawful for an advocate, in relation to a woman who is a pupil, to discriminate against her- - (a) in respect of any terms applicable to her as a pupil; - (b) in the opportunities for training, or gaining experience, which are afforded or denied to her; - (c) in the benefits, facilities or services which are afforded or denied to her: or - (d) by terminating the relationship or by subjecting her to any pressure to terminate the relationship or other detriment. - (3) It is unlawful for any person, in relation to the giving, withholding or acceptance of instructions to an advocate, to discriminate against a woman. - (4) In this section- - "advocate" means a member of the Faculty of Advocates practising as such; and - "pupil" has the meaning commonly associated with its use in the context of a person training to be an advocate. - (5) Section 3 applies for the purposes of this section as it applies for the purposes of any provision of Part II. - (6) This section does not apply to England and Wales." - (2) The following shall be inserted in the M69Race Relations Act 1976 after section 26A (as inserted by this Act)-

-Status: Point in time view as at 15/04/1991.
+Status: Point in time view as at 01/07/1991.
 This version of this Act contains provisions that are not valid for this point in time.

-Changes to legislation: Courts and Legal Services Act 1990 is up to date with all changes known to be in force on or before 26 April 2023.
+Changes to legislation: Courts and Legal Services Act 1990 is up to date with all changes known to be in force on or before 02 June 2023.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)